vidulum/documentation/docs/wallets/mainnet-address-generation.md

 <img src="./assets/mainnet-address-generation/ledger-live-manager.png" />

 #### Step 1-3.
-Search for "Crypto.org Chain" and install the application to your Ledger.
+Search for "Vidulum Chain" and install the application to your Ledger.

 <img src="./assets/ledger_desktop_wallet/s1-5.png" />

 #### Step 1-4.
 Confirm the installation

-You can confirm the installation by checking if the Crypto.org App shows up in the main menu of your Ledger device:
+You can confirm the installation by checking if the Vidulum App shows up in the main menu of your Ledger device:

 <img src="./assets/ledger_desktop_wallet/s1-5-3.jpeg" />